 • pneumonia.

 How to treat bronchiolitis in children?
-To eliminate the pathology, different methods of treatment are used.
-First of all, drugs are prescribed:
+To eliminate pathology they are used different ways treatment.
+First of all, the following drugs are prescribed:

 • Ribavirin;